-- or, Storage, Database, Information, Process, Application, Integration, Security, Management, Testing-as-a-service
+- or, Storage, Database, Information, Process, Application, Integration, Security, Management and Testing-as-a-service

-Types of cloud services: IaaS, PaaS, SaaS, FaaS
+Types of Cloud services: IaaS, PaaS, SaaS and FaaS

-Cloud computing services fall into 4 categories: infrastructure as a service (IaaS), platform as a service (PaaS), software as a service (SaaS) and FaaS (functions as a service).
-These are sometimes called the cloud computing stack, because they build on top of one another.
+Cloud computing services fall into 3 main categories: Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS).
+Functions as a Service (FaaS) is a relatively new Cloud service model.
+These are sometimes called the Cloud computing stack because they build on top of one another.

 - Infrastructure-as-a-service (IaaS)